We work with more than 300 partners to bring you better travel deals

 High season in July and August coincides with the city’s best weather, when temperatures peak at around 25 degrees Celsius.
 These months also overlap with Romanian school holidays making accommodation rates more expensive and cheap flights to Cluj harder to find.
 The shoulder seasons of May – June and September are better for those who want to make savings and prefer to visit when the weather is mild.
 Film lovers should try to time their visit in late May when the Transylvania International Film Festival takes place.
 Another great time to visit is in October during the Transylvania Jazz Festival.
 Visitors should be aware however that both flights to Cluj and accommodation prices are higher during both of these events.
 Although winters can become cold and temperatures can drop to around -7 degrees Celsius, visitors can still find plenty to do.
 Why not escape the cold by visiting one of the museums or heading to the theatre?

-When is the best time to book flights to Cluj?
+When is the best time to book a flight to Cluj?

 Which day is cheapest to fly to Cluj?

-Flights in the afternoon are typically the cheapest time of the day to fly to Cluj.
-Flights at midday are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Cluj.
+Flights in the afternoon are usually the most expensive.

 As the second largest city in Romania and the capital of Transylvania, Cluj-Napoca is considered the country’s main hub for arts and culture.
 The city’s thriving student population adds to its bohemian café and bar culture which plays out against the backdrop of its Baroque buildings and boulevards.